WeblateOrg/weblate/docs/user/profile.rst

 Dashboard
 ---------

-When you log in, you will see an overview of projects and components, as well as their respective translation progression.
+When you sign in, you will see an overview of projects and components, as well as their respective translation progression.

 .. versionadded:: 2.5